 If you travel a lot, invest on a versatile lens, 18-200mm or 18-300mm or the Sigma 18-250mm (great lens at a great price ±$300) this will offer you a wider focal length range (wide angle and telephoto in one lens).
 That way you will only carry one lens and won’t be missing shoots by changing lenses.
 With time you will be investing in higher quality lens.
 Lens with big apertures F1.2, F1.4, F1.8 or F2.8 (they are expensive and worth more than your camera sometimes).
 LENSES ARE YOUR BEST INVESTMENTS, Once you get to try them, you will see the difference and you will never want to let them go.
 Cameras will be replaced every 6 years, You can keep using your lenses with your new cameras.

 To be a good photographer you do not need to have the most expensive camera or lens, but with time you will want them and will see big differences from the beginners stock equipment..

 Before you buy, read reviews (Amazon great Option) and go to the stores (Costco, Best Buys, Camera Shops) so you can touch them with your hand, feel the camera body, buttons, weight, size, read the features, remember you are buying a camera for 5 – 6 years.
 Once you decide what to buy.
 Compare prices in Ebay (find good sellers), B&HPhoto, Adorama, & Cometa Camera you will save tax and usually its free shipping.

 Remember it is the Indian not the arrow the kills the enemy.
 The camera and lens are just tools, you are the one creating the images.

 History, How old is my Camera?
-When was it replace?
-What is the newest?
+When was it replaced?
+What is the latest camera?
 What camera should you buy?